![]() |

 The pickups, repro covers, switch and tip from Steve Schmidt from Class Axe in Chicago.
 Steve said the pickups were from a parted out 54 that was damaged, have the original leads and weren't rewound.
 They cost me $1200 for the set.
 The pickup covers and switch tip were made by Jim Rolph in Kentucky and resold to me by Steve.

 The 54 CTS NOS 250K pots came from a guy advertising in VG (they’re not the stackpole 100k's that should be in it).
 Mike Eldred from Fender told me they didn't use 100k's in their limited CS run of 54's last year because they would've sounded horrible.
-The shafts are slightly taller than normal and necessitate an extra washer.
+The shafts were slightly taller than normal which necessitated an extra washer but have since been ground to proper height.

-The knobs are older Fender Strat knobs, don't know the exact year but are not 54s obviously.
+The knobs were older Fender Strat knobs, don't know the exact year but are not 54s obviously.
+They’ve since been replaced with the Fender reissue Short skirted polystyrene used on their ‘54s.

 The chicklet capacitor is from a 56 Strat from Cohn Rude in Oregon and the pickguard screws (NOS) from eBay.